 Coming Up in June

 We’re halfway through the month so I can tell you already that it’s been fairly quiet so far.
 We’ve had a day out to Hobbledown in Surrey and another at the National Maritime Museum in Greenwich, and I hope to get out more in the next few days as it looks like we’ll be getting a break from the rain and some warmer weather.
-I’m planning on going back to Bocketts Farm Park and possibly a day at the seaside.
 And finally getting out and seeing more National Trust sites!